sacha-l/hardhat-polkadot-example/README.md

-# Sample Polkadot Hardhat Project
+# Sample Polkadot Hardhat Project for EthLisbon

 This project demonstrates how to use Hardhat with Polkadot.
 It comes with a few sample contracts, Hardhat Ignition modules that deploy the contract and binaries needed for local deployment.